Four Ways Quality Lighting Improves Seniors’ Quality of Life

 2) Avoiding Injury

 Having stiff joints and other issues that reduce mobility, along with a greater fragility of the body, increases the negative consequences of falling.
 Tripping on something as innocuous as a curled edge of a rug can be life-threatening to a senior who lives alone.
 In fact, the National Institute of Health says unexpected falls from tripping on damaged carpets and unsecured rugs is the leading cause of unintentional injury for people 65 or older.
 With quality lighting, an elderly person is more likely to notice and avoid obstacles that could cause them to fall.
 Avoiding injury also means a person has reduced annual medical costs and evades more complicated health issues like a broken hip.

 3) Better Sleep

 According to a study about sleep duration in the elderly by da Silva et al., elderly people who sleep too long or for too short of a period of time have higher mortality rates.
-Light therapy helps seniors who experience problems falling asleep and staying asleep for the proper length of time, maintain good health and avoid daytime agitation.
+Light therapy helps seniors, who experience problems falling asleep and staying asleep for the proper length of time, to maintain good health and avoid daytime agitation.
 A healthy sleep/wake cycle is what ensures seniors are active during the day and sleepy at bedtime.

 4) Better Mood

-Seniors often cope with depression because of the loss of friends and families, and reduced activity due to mobility issues among other reasons.
+Seniors often cope with depression because of the loss of friends and family, and reduced activity due to mobility issues among other reasons.
 But quality lighting is known to improve depressed people’s disposition and even the disposition of those suffering from dementia.
 There have been many forms of light therapy validated over the years by the scientific community.
-Just like younger people, senior’s mood state can be affected by the change in seasons and light therapy can improve the depressed mood state.
+Just like younger people, senior’s mood state can be affected by the change in seasons, and light therapy can improve the depressed mood state.